 - 1 tsp vanilla

-- Preheat oven to 350F, and grease and line a 9X9 square cake pan.
-You can use an 8x8 pan, the brownies will just be a bit thicker.
+- Preheat oven to 350F.
+Grease and line a 9X9 square cake pan.
+You can use an 8x8 pan.
+The brownies will be a bit thicker.

 - Melt butter in the microwave in a large bowl.